MikeLiamCode/kbase-ai/README.md

 ## Trade-offs

 ### HuggingFace Embeddings

 - Open-source and free for local use, avoiding API costs and rate limits.
 - Slightly lower accuracy and performance compared to proprietary OpenAI models, but sufficient for prototyping and most use cases.
 - No need for API keys or internet access, enabling fully local development and deployment.
 - Larger resource requirements for running models locally (CPU/GPU).

 ### In-Memory ChromaDB

 - Extremely fast for prototyping and small/medium datasets.
 - No persistence: data is lost on restart, not suitable for production or large-scale deployments.
 - Simple setup, minimal configuration required.
 - Limited scalability; for large datasets or production, a persistent vector DB is recommended.

 ### Ingestion Flow

- - Current ingestion is performed via a simple script for rapid prototyping and demonstration.
+- Current ingestion is performed both via a simple script and automatically at app server startup.
+This dual approach ensures the knowledge base is always initialized and up-to-date when the API server runs, making the demo experience seamless and reducing manual steps for users.
+Script-based ingestion is fast and flexible for prototyping, while server startup ingestion guarantees the backend is ready for queries immediately after launch.
+- Importantly, because the vector database is in-memory, running ingestion in a separate process (via script) would not populate the data for the API server process—each would have its own isolated memory.
+Therefore, ingestion at server startup is required to ensure the API has access to the ingested data in the same process.
 - For production or large-scale systems, a job-based ingestion flow (e.g., background worker, queue, or scheduled job) is recommended for reliability, scalability, and monitoring.
 - The choice depends on requirements: scripts are fast and easy, jobs are robust and production-ready.